Henderson High Income Trust PLC Executes Share Buyback - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Henderson High Income Trust PLC ( (GB:HHI) ) just unveiled an announcement.
+Henderson High Income Trust PLC ( (GB:HHI) ) has provided an update.

-Henderson High Income Trust PLC announced the market purchase of 20,724 of its own ordinary shares at a price of 179.5p per share, as authorized in their recent Annual General Meeting.
-This transaction, which results in these shares being held in treasury, impacts the total voting rights within the company, reducing them to 170,544,077.
-This strategic move may indicate the company’s efforts to manage its share capital effectively, potentially influencing its market positioning and shareholder value.
+Henderson High Income Trust PLC has executed a market purchase of 112,000 of its own ordinary shares at a price of 181.1345p per share, as part of its strategy to manage share capital effectively.
+This transaction, which follows the authority granted at the company’s Annual General Meeting, results in a total of 1,734,557 shares being held in treasury and reduces the number of voting shares, potentially impacting shareholder voting dynamics.

 Spark’s Take on GB:HHI Stock